 Fly-tipping is defined as the ‘illegal deposit of any waste onto land that does not have a licence to accept it’.
 It is a national problem which blights our streets and countryside.
 It is an environmental hazard which can cause pollution, and which costs taxpayers in the UK more than £50m to clear up each year.

 Fly-tipping is a serious criminal offence punishable by a fine of up to £50,000 and/or up to five years imprisonment.
-Daventry District Council also has the power to issue on-the-spot fines for fly-tipping, and to seize vehicles which have been used in fly-tipping.
+West Northamptonshire Council also has the power to issue on-the-spot fines for fly-tipping, and to seize vehicles which have been used in fly-tipping.

 The Fixed Penalty Notice for fly-tipping is £400, reduced to £300 if paid within 10 days of the offence.